Diyckstra/terraform-provider-deyckstra/website/docs/d/eks_cluster_auth.md

 layout: "aws"
 page_title: "aws_eks_cluster_auth"
 description: |-
-  Get an authentication token to communicate with an EKS Cluster
+  Provides information about an authentication token to communicate with an EKS Cluster.
 ---

 # Data Source: aws_eks_cluster_auth

-Get an authentication token to communicate with an EKS cluster.
+Provides information about an authentication token to communicate with an EKS cluster.

 ## Example Usage